sabbiryan/entity-auditor/README.md

 2. Program automatically inserts some seed data.
 If already exists any, will update with latest value.
 3. MatchTable.cs class does the matching and returns a matching response.
 4. MatchTable.FindMatch takes the 3 parameters (source entity type, target entity type, primary key)
-5. MatchTable.SetBatchSize() taken one integer parameter to control the batch limit from client
+5. MatchTable.SetBatchSize() take one integer parameter to control the batch limit from client

 ##### Technologies